SAP-samples/btp-cap-dox-invoice-validation/docs/tutorial/2-setup/3-InitialDeployment.md

 npm run setup
 ```

 If you are on Windows, run the `win:setup` script instead which works in Git BASH.
-If that does not work either, navigate into the subfolders manually and invoke the parts of the script one by one.
+If that does not work either, navigate into the subfolders manually and invoke the parts of the script, e.g. `npm install` one by one.

 3. Then, login to your subaccount and space with:
 ```
 cf login
 ```

+4. In the `xs-security.json` file, adjust the allowed redirect URI within oauth2-configuration to the region of your subaccount.
+Say it is in the eu10-004 region, then replace the `eu10` part with `eu10-004`.

-4. Next, issue the following command (while being at root level of your project directory) to _build_ and _deploy_ the whole app at once to your subaccount:
+5. Next, issue the following command (while being at root level of your project directory) to _build_ and _deploy_ the whole app at once to your subaccount:
 ```
 npm run deploy
 ```

+Make sure a HANA CLOUD instance is mapped to your BTP space, so that there is a database available.

-5. Within the BTP Cockpit inside your subaccount, create a [role collection](https://cap.cloud.sap/docs/node.js/authentication#auth-in-cockpit) _DOX\_Mission\_Administrator_ and add the _Administrator_ role to it; then assign yourself to the collection.
+6. Within the BTP Cockpit inside your subaccount, create a [role collection](https://cap.cloud.sap/docs/node.js/authentication#auth-in-cockpit) _DOX\_Mission\_Administrator_ and add the _Administrator_ role to it; then assign yourself to the collection.
 (The role was precreated during the deployment and you will find it in the roles list under _Security_ in your subaccount, if you filter by _mission_.)

 Last but not least a destination has to be created (manually in this case), which our app uses to connect to the DOX service.
 For that create a [service key](https://help.sap.com/docs/service-manager/sap-service-manager/creating-service-keys-in-cloud-foundry?version=Cloud&locale=en-US) for the destination service itself and name it _dox-iv-api-dest-key_.
 In it you find the credentials to enter for the placeholders (shown below) of the actual destination.